bao-project/bao-docs/source/development/doc_guidelines.rst

     - While writing the documentation, a best-effort **should** be in-place to guarantee that each new term (i.e., abbreviations, siglums, bao's architectural components/services/entities) are added to the glossary.
-    - If a new term is added to the glossary, you **must** mark it with the ``:term:`` keyword to created a link to the glossary entry.
+    - If a new term is added to the glossary, you **must** search for each reference in all other documents and mark it with the ``:term:`` keyword to created a link to the glossary entry.
 However, this should be avoided if the term has a dedicated file documenting it (e.g., :ref:`CI <ci_pipeline>`, :ref:`MISRA <misra>`).
 Use explicit referencing instead.
 Notwithstanding, add the term to the glossary.